What is a credit union strategic planning process and why should you use one? What kinds of topics should you discuss? Who should be involved?

 Why was your credit union created?
 What is your mission?
 Why is that important and who is it for?

-What could go wrong?
+Ask, what could go wrong?
 What might change in the marketplace?
 Which competitors should we watch and learn from?
 Which should we watch and avoid?

 Make a list of priorities and action plans that align with your vision.
 Prioritize the key items and build a timeline, goals, and measurements.

-Who needs to know?
+Finally, it’s time to get everyone else on board.
+Ask, who needs to know?
 What should we communicate?
 What are the key milestones?

-Credit Union 2.0 — Credit Union Strategic Planning Facilitators
+Finding Credit Union Strategic Planning Facilitators

 Kirk Drake and Chris Otey take a unique approach to planning sessions.
 Their goals are to deal with some of the real issues facing credit unions.
 These include: